alx9r/ZeroDSC/Docs/getting-started/idioms.md

 ## ZeroDSC Idioms

 ZeroDSC is designed to be invoked using idiomatic PowerShell.
 The following is a collection of some common ZeroDSC idioms.
-Note that some of the latter idioms depend on variables declared in former idioms.
+Note that some of the latter idioms depend on the values of variables assigned in former idioms.

 **Assign a Configuration Document to a Variable**